adobe/helix-home/architecture.md

 Binary assets can either be in an:

-* _internal DAM_: included in the git content repository itself, often in a dedicated subfolder `assets`, and linked as relative paths in markdown
+* _internal DAM_: included in the git content repository itself, often in a dedicated subfolder `/assets`, and linked as relative paths in markdown
 * _external DAM_: stored by some full fledged asset management solution or Dropbox-like drive, in which case they are referenced by some kind of URL

 In both cases, a delivery compatible raster image (jpeg or png) or servable binary has to be provided by the DAM.
 Meaning Helix would not be responsible for turning a PSD into a JPEG. _Delivery compatible_ means the CDN (Fastly) can handle it and apply resize, crop and other dynamic & responsive operations for the final delivery.

 The DAM would also provide metadata such as crop coordinates, alt texts, etc. through sidecar files or an API.

+For an _internal DAM_, it is higly recommended to leverage [Git LFS](https://git-lfs.github.com) for all the binaries.
+This will keep the authoring workflows, consisting of git cloning and pushing, efficient and the entire git repo smaller.
+Assuming assets are stored in a subdirectory `/assets`, a `.gitattributes` file in there could enable LFS for all the binaries in it, not affecting markdown files.

 # Open Questions